JAWAD-ASGHAR/JAWAD-ASGHAR/README.md

 I Started my journey into coding by watching my friends and family, and really fell in love with it over time.
 I love being surrounded by awesome developers which help me level up indirectly.
 Always kept my mind open to new tech, which is why I am always on learning mode and pick up things super quickly.

 ## What I do 💻
-I've been working as a full stack dev but I really like doing frontend, thanks to my design background, creating beautiful UIs really excites me!
+I've been working as a full stack dev!
 I am deep in the JavaScript ecosystem and related tech.
 I especially Love working with tight-knit startup teams where you face fresh challenges and create real impact.
 If you're hiring, let's chat!

 ---